 If your PIP award is due to end within the next six months

 Some PIP awards are not reviewed.
-The normal process is for the DWP to remind you to make a new claim about three months before your award will end.
+The normal process is for the DWP to remind you to make a new claim about 14 weeks before your award will end.
 The law, however, allows you to make a new claim up to six months before your award ends.
-If your award ends in less than six months, and the DWP have not sent you a review form or told you in writing that your award will be extended, you should make a new claim as soon as possible.
+If your award ends in less than six months, and the DWP have not sent you a review form or told you in writing that your award will be automatically extended, you should make a new claim as soon as possible.
 See above for how to claim PIP.

 If your DLA or AA award is due to end within the next six months